Robotics at NSF

 NSF remains committed to supporting and growing a thriving robotics research community.
 The FRR program will now provide a single home for foundational research in robotics across NSF.
 FRR welcomes proposals on a broad spectrum of foundational research in robotics, including the topics of collaborative robotics and integration in robotics that were previously supported by NRI.

-The NSF robotics team will hold an informational webinar to answer questions about the NRI sunset and funding opportunities for robotics researchers.
-The webinar will take place on June 2, 2022, at 2:00 PM Eastern.
-Register in advance for this webinar.
+The NSF robotics team held an informational webinar on June 2, 2022, to answer questions about the NRI sunset and funding opportunities for robotics researchers.
+Watch the webinar and access the webinar slides.

 Advancing Informal STEM Learning (EHR/DRL/AISL)